(Part 1 and Part 3 of this series.)

 I am shredding you.

-The popular progressive Christian author and speaker, in an interview with the Religion News Service, stated she believed that “gay relationships are holy”.
+This week, Jen Hatmaker, progressive Christian author and speaker, stated in an interview that she believes that “gay relationships are holy”.

 I recently filled in teaching Sunday School (the usual guy was on mission in India).
 The topic for the weekend was the church – its role, its record, and how indispensable it is for the believer.